Rio de Janeiro: Education

 Primary schools are largely under municipal administration, while the state plays a more significant role in the extensive network of secondary schools.
-There are also a small number of schools under federal administration, as is the case of Pedro II School, Colégio de Aplicação da UFRJ and the Centro Federal de Educação Tecnológica of Rio de Janeiro (CEFET-RJ).
+There are also a small number of schools under federal administration, such as Pedro II School, Colégio de Aplicação da UFRJ, and the Centro Federal de Educação Tecnológica of Rio de Janeiro (CEFET-RJ).
 In addition, Rio has an ample offering of private schools that provide education at all levels.
 Rio is home to many colleges and universities.
 The literacy rate for cariocas aged 10 and older is nearly 95 percent, well above the national average.
 In Rio, there were 1,033 primary schools with 25,594 teachers and 667,788 students in 1995.
 There are 370 secondary schools with 9,699 teachers and 227,892 students.
 There are 53 University-preparatory schools with 14,864 teachers and 154,447 students.
 The city has six major universities and 47 private schools of higher learning.